 - Didn’t follow the instructions in the job description, or

 From this experience, I would say that the most important thing to focus on is making sure that each application is tailored precisely to the job that it's intended for.
-A resume can generally stay the same, with some minor changes (i.e. moving sections around if something is more important for one job than another), but the cover letter should essentially be rewritten for each individual job.
+A resume can generally stay the same, with some minor changes (e.g. moving sections around if something is more important for one job than another), but the cover letter should essentially be rewritten for each individual job.

-Set out time in the day for applying
+Set aside time for applying

 Quality > quantity